Tojo07/Tojo07/README.md

 - 👋 Hi, I’m @Tojo
 - 👀 I’m interested in Software Development and data science/ML
-- 🌱 I’m currently a junior at Berea College, majoring in Computer Science
+- 🌱 I’m currently a senior at Berea College, majoring in Computer Science
-- 💞️ I’m learning the MERN stack on the side by doing different projects
-- 📫 How to reach me: tsimalayheriniainatojo@gmail.com | 606-386-6618
+- 📫 How to reach me: tsimalayh@berea.edu | 606-386-6618

 <!---
 Tojo07/Tojo07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.